Updated January 20, 2020.

 - Is this someone you can trust?

-Answering these questions when you start working with a company will confirm your earlier research or help you realize that you need to find a different company to work with.
+Answering these questions when you start working with a company will confirm your earlier research or help you realize that you need to find a different insurance company to work with.

 Thinking through your situation, determining your life insurance needs, and knowing how to spot red flags in agencies and companies will help you successfully navigate the purchasing process and make a wise, longer-term decision for yourself or your loved ones.